Late retirement

 - your pension benefits built up before 1 April 2014 from age 65

-Different percentage increase factors are used for the period before and after 1 September 2023.
+Late retirement increase factors are set by the Government Actuary's Department and apply differently depending on the period concerned.
 These are shown in the table below.

 Percentage increase (%) 1 September 2019 to 31 August 2023 |